Harihuynh2007/Harihuynh2007/README.md

 ## 👀 About Me

-I write code.
-I write truth.
-I don’t write pickup lines.

-Frontend by skill, mindset by obsession.
-I don’t just build websites — I build better ways to think, live, and connect.
+By day, I troubleshoot real-world tech problems.
+By night, I build side projects and write to understand myself better — and help others do the same.

 📌 Around here, you'll find a mix of: